akostrik/net_practice/README.md

 ## Route table
 **Routing table** is stored in a router / network host, lists the routes to particular network destinations.
 **Destination** a network address, the end target of the packets of the host.
+**A route** contains 2 fields: the destination of outbound packets + the next hop of the packets.
-**The route of default (0.0.0.0/0)** a network address, takes effect when no other route is available for an IP destination address.
+**The destination default = The route of default  =** `0.0.0.0/0` a network address, takes effect when no other route is available for an IP destination.
 Uses the next hop address to send the packets without a specific destination.
+Sends the packets to the first network address it encounters.
 Matches any network.
-**Next hop** a network address, the next router on the packet's way.
+**Next hop** a network address, the next router interface / inernet inerface on the packet's way.
 Every router maintains its routing table with a next hop address.

 # Solution
 ## Level 1